The sixth Painleve transcendent and uniformization of algebraic curves: Inversion problems and related topics

-The exercise here is a derivation of the analog to these rules for Heun's group $\G_s$ and \eqref{Psi-s}.
+The nontrivial exercise in connection with this example is a derivation of the analog to these rules for Heun's group $\G_s$ and \eqref{Psi-s}.
 In other words, these rules, as a complete set of the associated Picard--Fuchs equations, will be an `$s$-version' of the following closed chain written in the `$\tau$-representation':

 Section~\ref{con} is devoted to explanations of this chain in a more general context.